-• The Adult Literacy and Numeracy Project, featuring staff and learners, appears on BBC 2's 'Politics Scotland' programme.

-- GWL's 'Women in the Necropolis' and 'Merchant City Women' Heritage Walks featured on BBC Radio 4's 'Ramblings' Programme, presented by Clare Balding. - Glasgow City Council pledges £80,000 towards capital costs of the premises refurbishment. - Relocated, temporarily, to the former Anderston Library at the Mitchell Library. - Achieved Full Accreditation as a Museum by Museums Galleries Scotland. - Successful bid to the Scottish Government's Third Sector Enterprise Fund awards GWL £94,080 towards capital costs for the new premises and for the appointment of a Business Development Worker to develop social enterprise activities to generate income. - GWL organises 'One Small Step', a one-day national conference on walking held at the Mitchell Library with 130 delegates attending from across Scotland. - Partner organisation in 'The Long Loch / Feminist Lines of Flight in Art and Politics' at the CCA Glasgow, a major project in the Glasgow International Festival of Visual Art.
+- The Adult Literacy and Numeracy Project, featuring staff and learners, appears on BBC 2's 'Politics Scotland' programme. - GWL's 'Women in the Necropolis' and 'Merchant City Women' Heritage Walks featured on BBC Radio 4's 'Ramblings' Programme, presented by Clare Balding. - Glasgow City Council pledges £80,000 towards capital costs of the premises refurbishment. - Relocated to the former Anderston Library at the Mitchell Library, a move that proves to be temporary rather than permanent due to the premises now being too small for the expanding GWL. - Achieved Full Accreditation as a Museum by Museums Galleries Scotland. - Successful bid to the Scottish Government's Third Sector Enterprise Fund awards GWL £94,080 towards capital costs for the new premises and for the appointment of a Business Development Worker to develop social enterprise activities to generate income. - GWL organises 'One Small Step', a one-day national conference on walking held at the Mitchell Library with 130 delegates attending from across Scotland. - Partner organisation in 'The Long Loch / Feminist Lines of Flight in Art and Politics' at the CCA Glasgow, a major project in the Glasgow International Festival of Visual Art (GI).

-- Successful bid to the Scottish Arts Council Capital Funding scheme, resulting in a grant of £62,991 towards capital costs for the Mitchell Library premises. - Match funding secured for the Heritage Lottery / Archive Project costs, with funding awarded by The Lloyds TSB Foundation for Scotland, The Endrick Trust and The Feminist Review Trust. - Awarded a grant of £26,963 by the Scottish Arts Council / National Lottery Capital Grant (Public Art Fund) for the first stages of a public art project to celebrate and marks the achievements of women. - GWL is awarded £75,000 from the Robertson Trust towards capital funds for the refurbishment of the Mitchell Library. - Completion of the RIAS / RIBA Stage D Report for GWL's relocation to the Mitchell Library, undertaken by Gareth Hoskins Architects.
+- Successful bid to the Scottish Arts Council Capital Funding scheme, resulting in a grant of £62,991 towards capital costs for the Mitchell Library premises. - Match funding secured for the Heritage Lottery / Archive Project costs, with funding awarded by The Lloyds TSB Foundation for Scotland, The Endrick Trust and The Feminist Review Trust. - Awarded a grant of £26,963 by the Scottish Arts Council / National Lottery Capital Grant (Public Art Fund) for the first stages of a public art project to celebrate and marks the achievements of women. - GWL is awarded £75,000 from the Robertson Trust towards capital funds for the refurbishment. - Completion of the RIAS / RIBA Stage D Report for GWL's relocation to the Mitchell Library, undertaken by Gareth Hoskins Architects.

-- GWL is awarded a £410,000 grant from the Heritage Lottery Fund to create a dedicated, environmentally controlled archive and employ an Archivist for three years. - The HLF grant attracts local and national TV, radio and press coverage, with GWL appearances on BBC 1 'Reporting Scotland', BBC Radio Scotland 'Radio Café', and in The Times, the Herald and the Evening Times. - The Scottish Government funds GWL to expand its Lifelong Learning Programme to national level. - Launch of a new fundraising initiative, Women on the Shelf, designed to raise funds towards capital costs for relocation to the Mitchell Library (at the time earmarked as the new permanent premises for GWL). - GWL's Adult Literacy and Numeracy project is commended by the Scottish Further Education Unit and short listed for the 2008 Award for Student Learning for its Outreach
+- GWL is awarded a £410,000 grant from the Heritage Lottery Fund to create a dedicated, environmentally controlled archive in the forthcoming refurbished premises, and employ an Archivist for three years. - The HLF grant attracts local and national TV, radio and press coverage, with GWL appearances on BBC 1 'Reporting Scotland', BBC Radio Scotland 'Radio Café', and in The Times, the Herald and the Evening Times. - The Scottish Government funds GWL to expand its Lifelong Learning Programme to national level. - Launch of a new fundraising initiative, Women on the Shelf, designed to raise funds towards capital costs for relocation to the Mitchell Library (at the time earmarked as the new permanent premises for GWL). - Further Women's Heritage Walks commissioned by the WEA and Glasgow City Council.